Doxuno

 SCHOOL CHANGE CONSENT

 Neither Parent shall remove the Child from, or enrol the Child in, any school or educational institution without the prior written consent of the other Parent.
 Consent shall not be unreasonably withheld.
-If the Parents cannot agree on a school, either Parent may apply to the Circuit Family Court for a determination, with the Child's educational best interests as the governing criterion (GIA 1964 s.
+If the Parents cannot agree on a school, either Parent may apply to the Family Court (Family Courts Act 2024) for a determination, with the Child's educational best interests as the governing criterion (GIA 1964 s.
 3; CFRA 2015).

 GOVERNING LAW

 This Agreement shall be governed by and construed in accordance with the laws of Ireland.
-The Circuit Family Court shall have jurisdiction over all disputes arising under or in connection with this Agreement, including applications to vary or enforce any provision hereof under the Guardianship of Infants Act 1964 as amended by the Children and Family Relationships Act 2015.
+The Family Court (Family Courts Act 2024) shall have jurisdiction over all disputes arising under or in connection with this Agreement, including applications to vary or enforce any provision hereof under the Guardianship of Infants Act 1964 as amended by the Children and Family Relationships Act 2015.
 Nothing in this Agreement restricts either Parent's right to apply to court where the best interests of the Child so require.

 PARENT 1